Skilled Attorney for Domestic Abuse Charges

-In addition, the consequences of these penalties may also make it difficult to find employment, housing, and if children are present, DCF will get involved.
+In addition, the consequences of these penalties in the State of Florida may also make it difficult to find employment, housing, and if children are present, DCF will get involved.

 If you plead guilty to a domestic battery or domestic violence-related charge, it will stay on your record permanently.
 Florida law declares that a person who commits an act of domestic abuse, battery, or any other domestic violence-related crime is ineligible to have their record expunged or sealed.